brandur/org/drafts/mediator.md

 A few years into working with the mediator pattern now, and I'd never go back.
 Although mediator calls are a little more verbose than they might have been as a model methods, they've allowed us to lean out the majority of our models to contain only basics like assocations, validations, and accessors.

-Eliminating callbacks has also been a hugely important step forward in that it reduces production incidents caused by running innocent-looking code that results in devastating side effects, and results more transparent test code.
+Eliminating callbacks has also been a hugely important step forward in that it reduces production incidents caused by running innocent-looking code that results in major side effects, and results in more transparent test code.

 As a bonus, an unintended consequence of this refactoring is that we're now closer to being decoupled from `ActiveRecord` completely than we've ever been before, and having options available is great for peace of mind.